Β© 2025 PriceIntelGuru. All Rights Reserved

 Sales volumes are the basic focus for every retail business.
 And the primary benefit of loss leader pricing is an increase in overall sales volume.
 Let us explain.
 While the loss leader products may be sold at a loss, the boost in customer traffic and additional sales of higher-margin items can outweigh the initial loss.
 And this loss can be considered as a cost which will eventually help you get profits that are desired to become the leader in the market.

-3. Effective inventory Management
+3.Β Effective Inventory Management

 Clearing out the stock is the biggest challenge any online retailer faces.
 Now, better promotions can help but still, the pricing has to be just right to make it work.
 And loss leadership tool of PriceIntelGuru can help in promoting slow-moving products.
 This can be helpful in making space for new products.